The predators below are especially difficult to guard against – they're often sly wolves in sheep's clothing.

 The cousin’s arrest revealed that Vivian’s real-life nightmare never would've struck had she simply changed the door-locks when she’d first moved into her home.
 Sometimes the littlest things....

-• Have a locksmith re-key the door locks (reset the tumblers) when you first move into a home, or if ever you lose a key.
+• Have a locksmith re-key the door locks (reset the tumblers) when you first move into a home.

 • Never put ID tags on keys hoping some kind soul will return lost keys to you – the finder may not be a kind soul.